artsus4/hakchi2-wiki/FAQ.md

 **Q: Your english is awful!
 Can we do something about it?**

 A: hakchi2 is opensource: https://github.com/ClusterM/hakchi2
 So you can clone it, fix, upload and make pull request.
+Or just send me list of fixes.
 Same way you can add other languages and some cool features.
-Or just send me list of fixes.
+But I'll make some translation tool soon.
+It's better to wait for it.

 **Q: How to uninstall it?**